RyanCheng98153/QC-CNN-hackathon/README.md

 Welcome to the Classical-Quantum CNN Hybrid Model with modified !

 ### The Model Overview
 The model flow is as below.
-With four qubits, we start our Quantum filter.
-First, we use **angle encoding(RZ, RY)** to transform data into quantum state.
+With four qubits, we build our Quantum filter by using **angle encoding(RZ, RY)** to transform data into quantum state.
 And then we use **one-to-one stabilizer** to reduce the error flip bits.
 After the quantum layer, an 2-d array will be sent into our traditional CNN model to train.
 ![image](flow.png)

 ### Key Features: